 We are hopeful that the efforts of Belden and our community partners will help our neighbors regain the confidence and self-respect that comes with recovery.

-Manpower refers eligible candidates to one of our healthcare providers for an assessment.
+If a candidate fails the pre-employment drug screen, Manpower offers the candidate a referral to one of our healthcare providers for an assessment.

 Candidate completes substance abuse screening(s), interview and assessment; a professional counselor recommends a treatment plan.